hammerheim-game/hammerheim-rules/5-warbands.md

 4 2 2 3 3 1 3 1 6

-Weapons/Armour: Squires may be equipped with weapons and armour chosen from the Squires section of the Bretonnian Equipment list.
+Weapons/Armor: Squires may be equipped with weapons and armor chosen from the Squires section of the Bretonnian Equipment list.
 A Squire may not ride a horse unless the Questing Knight and any Knight Errant in the warband are riding warhorses.